I welcome the Minister of State, Deputy John Paul Phelan, and invite him to make his contribution.

-Senator O'Sullivan said automatic registration is important.
+Senator Grace O'Sullivan said automatic registration was important.
 Again, this is part of the review of the registration process that will happen following the presidential election.

 The Seanad reform group wants one person, one vote.
-I myself do, and I await any development in this regard with interest.
-I know Members here have contributed greatly to the workings of that committee over recent months.
-It was our intention at the start to have a report sometime around Hallowe'en, and I think that is still pretty much on target.
+I myself do and await any development in that regard with interest.
+I know that Members have contributed greatly to the workings of that committee in recent months.
+It was our intention at the start to have a report sometime around Hallowe'en and I think that is still pretty much on target.